 He announced last year he planned to launch his own e-commerce firm Noon in partnership with Saudi Arabia's Public Investment Fund, a soverign wealth fund.

 Emaar Malls, the retail unit of Emaar Properties, is the operator of the Dubai Mall, which accounts for around 50 percent of the emirate's luxury goods spending and is one of the Middle East's largest shopping centres.
 South Africa's Naspers Ltd, which has a 36.4 percent stake in Souq.com, has declined to comment on the Amazon deal.
 Tiger Global Management also has a stake in Souq.com.

-The value of the deal was not disclosed, but was in the region of $580 million, according to sources.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The value of the deal was not disclosed, but was in the region of $580 million, according to sources.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 I might well use Souq again, now that this good news is in.

 This is a very interesting development on a lot of levels.
 The Emaar bid was a sign of weakness not strength and the confirmation of the Amazon deal makes that clear.
 It also makes clear that the powers that be would definitely like to see real retail competition in the market instead of pseudo monopolies.